Companies

 Photo courtesy of Delia Giandeini

 Using gender-neutral terms in the workplace contributes to employees’ sense of belonging and happiness.
 Research shows that belonging is linked to an increase in job performance, a 50 percent drop in turnover risk, and 75 percent reduction in sick days, resulting in annual savings of more than $52M for a 10,000 person company.
-And using non gender-specific terms is a super simple first step to improve workplace culture and promote belonging for women, trans people, and gender non-conforming people.
+And using non gender-specific terms is a super simple first step to improve workplace culture and promote belonging for women, trans people, and non-binary people.

 Gender-neutral terms are also integral within job postings to encourage women to apply to certain jobs.
 For example, the Civil Rights Act of 1964 prohibits employers from explicitly soliciting a certain gender in job listings, but research shows that job descriptions in male-dominated industries like software programming still tend to overuse masculine-coded words like “competitive” and “dominate” compared to fields dominated by women, unconsciously deterring women from applying.